 Conducting one-on-one meetings with key researchers in the field.

-We believe it is very important to have industry represented by visionaries and influencers in responsible positions that will use the chance of personal interaction with key stakeholders from academia & research, clinics and regulatory.

 As all such events, aside from attendance fees, we are also relying on the support of the relevant industries.
-In order to allow all kinds and sizes of enterprises active in this field to participate, we offer 3 sponsorship levels:
+In order to allow participation of a full range of relevant companies and industries , we offer 3 sponsorship levels: